K-M19/ButAa-Grow-A-Garden-Macro/README.md

 - **Save-Times**: It helps you return to the EggShop, Crafting, or Event every 30 minutes.

-- **Anti-Menu**: Prevents the macro from accidentally switching to first-person view when a menu causes a glitch.

 - **DevZone**: Access the developer tab for testing and debugging. *(Some values should not be changed unless you understand them.
 If you've accidentally changed something and don't remember the original value, delete the Config folder and re-run the macro.)*